-Growing Considerations for Pink Sparkle apple
+Growing Considerations for Pink Sparkle

-Rootstock: Semi-dwarf MM 111
+Rootstock: MM 111 (Semi-dwarf)

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.